 FSMF began as a passion project of collected Fountain Square residents who were hungry to celebrate local music and art.
 Now, FSMF has become an integral part of the neighborhood’s continued evolution and development as a live entertainment destination.
 What started as a one-day music festival with equal focus placed on promoting and contributing to the surrounding Fountain Square community, the festival has now grown exponentially each year.

 The transformative power of film is at the heart of Indiana’s largest and longest-running film festival.
 With over 25 years of experience, this 11-day celebration features more than 130 independent films, 120 visiting filmmakers, and 250 film screenings.
 What sets this festival apart is a focus on films that make a positive impact on audiences.

-Racing at the Indianapolis Motor Speedway takes flight as the world’s most elite master class pilots take on an aerial racetrack for the Red Bull Air Race on October 14-15.
+Racing at the Indianapolis Motor Speedway takes flight as the world’s most elite master class pilots take on an aerial racetrack for the Red Bull Air Race.
 You will be wowed as these daredevils weave between giant, air-filled pylons in an attempt to clock the fastest time while incurring as few penalties as possible.